Andrettin/Wyrmsun/readme.txt

 * Factions
 - Founding the dwarven Shadowcharm Clan now requires having built a Temple, and having Loki as a worshipped deity.

+* Map
+- Improved the performance of the forest regeneration code.

 * Quests
 - The Andvari's Gold side-quest now requires the destruction of the Oinling Clan's Mead Hall, instead of the destruction of the entire clan.
 The magic ring will drop besides the destroyed hall.